 A site visitor must have one or more of the following qualifications:

-- Faculty member in a ABAI Accreditation Board accredited program.
+- Faculty member, including emeritus, in a ABAI Accreditation Board accredited program.

-- ABAI Fellow, including emeitus professors, with a university or college affiliation.
+- ABAI Fellow, including emeritus professors, with a university or college affiliation.

 - Current or past Full member of the ABAI Executive Council with a university or college affiliation.